fri-datascience/course_pou/docs/03-conditional_probability.md

 The probability that he opened $k$ if the car is in 1 is $\frac{1}{2}$, as he can choose between door 2 and 3 as both have a goat behind it.
 Let us look at the normalization constant.
-Whek $n = 1$ we get the value in the nominator.
+When $n = 1$ we get the value in the nominator.
 When
 $n=k$, we get 0, as he will not open the door if there's a prize behind.
 The remaining option is that we select 1, the car is behind $k$ and he opens the only door left.
 Since he can't open 1 due to it being our pick and $k$ due to